zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Initial TSR Processing

 Now that the TSSs have been clustered and associated with TSRs, the TSRs can undergo initial processing.
 This involves annotating the TSRs, calculating various metrics of TSR shape and strength, and optional normalization of the TSR scores.

 ### TSR Metrics

 After TSSs have been associated with TSRs, various metrics describing TSR shape and strength can be computed.
-First, the dominant TSS within a TSR will be annotated in the dataset.
-Then, various shape features such as IQR, shape index, and balance will be calculated.
+First, the dominant TSS (that is, the highest-scoring TSS) within a TSR will be annotated.
+Then, various shape features such as inter-quantile range, shape index, and balance will be calculated.

 ```
 exp <- mark_dominant(exp, data_type = "tss", threshold = 3)